monero

 With the rise of cryptocurrencies, financial privacy has become a hot topic.

-Monero is currently the best in the field thanks to the fairly big anonymity set, mandatory privacy for all transactions, ring signatures, Ring CT, stealth addresses, and the future Kovri anonymization network.
+Monero is currently the best in the field, thanks to its fairly large anonymity set, mandatory privacy for all transactions, ring signatures, Ring CT, stealth addresses, and the future Kovri anonymization network.

-Although Monero developers have mitigated most, if not all, privacy risks associated with connecting your wallet to a 3rd party node, to get a piece of mind it's recommended to run your own full node.
+Although Monero developers have mitigated most, if not all, privacy risks associated with connecting your wallet to a third-party node, it is recommended to run your own full node for peace of mind.

-In this article, I'll go through steps to install and set up monero on Linux, mainly the latest Ubuntu 18.04 bionic.
+In this article, I will go through the steps to install and set up Monero on Linux, specifically the latest Ubuntu 18.04 Bionic.

 Sorry, no Mac or Windows.